-If you have a separate written agreement with Twilio, then the updates to the Terms of Service and the Service Level Agreement will not apply to you, but the updates to the Acceptable Use Policy will be effective after the update notice period provided in our separate written agreement.
+If you have a separate written agreement with Twilio, then the updates to the Terms of Service will not apply to you, but the updates to the Acceptable Use Policy will be effective after the update notice period provided in our separate written agreement.

 As part of these updates, we have not changed your ability to use our services.
 You may continue to access your Twilio account and use our services as you always have.

-Please be aware that by continuing to use our services after December 1, 2018, you are accepting these updated terms.
+Please be aware that by continuing to use our services after May 1, 2019 (or May 31, 2019, respectively), you are accepting these updated terms.

 Below is a list of the substantive updates we made to our Terms of Service: